Last Updated on

 What Is Natural?

 This question is tricky to answer because it depends on who you ask.
 For some, natural means only putting food in their body.
 For others, it may mean only consuming food but also allowing substances that naturally occur in the body (such as insulin) to be used.

 Some athletes will avoid all supplements, while some will allow a few supplements in their diet.
 Usually, hormone boosters, growth enhancers, and steroids are avoided by natural athletes.

 Below we will highlight 5 supplements that you may consider in your quest for natural bodybuilding:

 May increase metabolism, heart rate, blood vessel dilation, and energy.
 Fat burners could be beneficial during a training session to help you push a little harder.

-They may encourage cells to release fatty acids for your body to use as energy and have been shown to allow your body to maintain higher metabolism post workout.
+They may encourage cells to release fatty acids for your body to use as energy and have been shown to allow your body to maintain a higher metabolism post-workout.

 Creatine has been shown to be beneficial for increasing strength, power and recovery.